Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 I had read a poetic little blog, where a group of Sisters did a Camino de Santiago together.
 One nun described her pilgrimage as "praying with her feet."
 The only problem with that description for me now, was that my feet didn't feel much like they were in prayer!
 They were hurting too much, as well as my legs.

-At this point we were not yet 2/3 of the way at about 16.5 kilometers into our day two.
+At this point we were not yet 2/3 of the way after about 16.5 kilometers into our day two.

 Our Swiss friend was the only pilgrim we had seen on day two of the Camino Portugués until Carregado.
 After our break, we ran into three middle-aged Americans from New England, walking backwards toward the train station.
 One of the ladies already had a blister!